 You may submit up to 4 recommendations letters.
 Most applicants submit 2-3.
 They should be from academic sources who know you and your classroom work well.
 Ideally, each letter will provide comparative comments that distinguish you from your peers.
 Examples of academic sources include professors, teaching assistants, graduate student instructors, and thesis advisers.
-Letters from work supervisors or colleagues are acceptable if you have been out of school for some time.
+Letters from work supervisors or colleagues are acceptable if you have been out of school for some time (usually, 5 years or more).
 Letters from family friends, famous people, or relatives are not helpful.

 There is a field on our application to indicate the names of your recommenders.
 Please notify us via email if you anticipate changes to that list after you have submitted your application.